jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 (e.g., operating systems or protocol implementations) are commonly implemented using open source solutions.

-This is often true even if there's a large entity that is in charge of large fraction of development and deployment for a particular technology.
-This is a good thing, as it ensures that others have a fair chance of changing the technology in question, should the large entity drive their use of the technology in some direction that does not benefit the users.
+This is often true even if there is a large entity that is in charge of a large fraction of development and deployment for a particular technology.
+This is a good thing, as it provides a means for others to have a fair chance of changing the technology in question, should the large entity drive their use of the technology in some direction that does not benefit the users.
 For instance, users and other organizations have traditionally been able to either run their own browser versions or provided extensions that suit their needs better than the default system.

-As a result, continuing to have this ecosystem is important safety valve and competition opportunity.
+As a result, continuing to have this ecosystem is an important safety valve and competition opportunity.

 ## Research Challenges {#research}

-There are number of different research directions for which further work would be useful.
+There are a number of different research directions for which further work would be useful.

 The first is about measurements; is the Internet indeed consolidating, and if so, by how much, and in what aspects?
-Also, where are Internet's traffic flows concentrating, and how is this changing over time?
+Also, where are the Internet's traffic flows concentrating, and how is this changing over time?

 There are also questions about the trends and their relationships to technology: Has Internet technology influenced the consolidation trends in some manner?
-And conversely, how Internet consolidation influences the development of the Internet infrastructure and architecture?
+And conversely, how does Internet consolidation influence the development of Internet infrastructure and architecture?

 Finally, research on topics that would likely yield results that increase the diversity and de-centralization in the Internet would obviously be welcome.
-This can include any de-centralized technologies, but in particular distributed Internet architecture is an Interesting topic.
+This can include any de-centralized technologies, but in particular distributed Internet architecture is an interesting topic.

 # Contributors